New Zealand Film Commission: Structure

 The New Zealand Film Commission is governed by a seven-member board appointed by the Minister for Arts, Culture and Heritage.
 Members represent the film industry and the wider business and arts community.
 The Board meets every two months to set policy and budgets, monitor progress against targets and budgets and consider applications for feature film production financing.

 Day-to-day activities are carried out by a staff of 46 from their Wellington office.
 The internal structure is based on four business units (Development and Production, Talent Development and Relationships, Marketing and Screen Incentives Administration) and three support groups (Business Affairs, Finance and Strategy and Research) all linked by strong connections across the organisation.
+Notable staff have included Mladen Ivančić, who was appointed as finance director in 1989 and retired in 2023 after serving as acting CEO on six different occasions.